July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 The LPs are typically large institutions, like a State Teachers Retirement System or a university who are using the services of the VC to help generate big returns on their money.

-The most beneficial aspect to working with an angel investor is that they can usually make an investment decision on their own.
-Not having to manage a partnership or corporate hierarchy of decision-making allows the angel investor to make bets that they feel comfortable with personally.
+The most beneficial aspect in working with an angel investor is that they can usually make an investment decision on their own.
+Not having to manage a partnership or corporate hierarchy of decision-making or financial advisor allows the angel investor to make bets that they feel comfortable with personally.

 Often this is what an entrepreneur needs early in their startup's development.